VonHeikemen/lsp-zero.nvim/README.md

 * [nvim-starter - lsp-zero](https://github.com/VonHeikemen/nvim-starter/tree/xx-lsp-zero)

-Do not clone the repo, just copy the content of `init.lua`.
+Do not clone the repo `nvim-starter`, just follow the instructions on the readme.

 ### I installed lsp-zero, how do I configure it?